tc39/proposal-module-keys/README.md

 Lets project teams trust code they know with more than code they don't.

-This proposal adds per-module APIs visible within a *ModuleBody* that enable secure communication channels between modules and allow a large application to grant different degress of trust to different modules.
+This proposal adds per-module APIs visible within a *ModuleBody* that enable secure communication channels between modules to enable a large application to grant different degress of trust to different modules.

 [Quick link to code](https://github.com/mikesamuel/node/blob/frenemies/lib/frenemies.js).